Soundmatters/HbManualAudioQcWorkflow/Himan Brown Collection- Item-level Quality Control workflow draft.md

 The following workflow describes the non-automated, item-level workflow for manual Quality Control of the Himan Brown audio collection.

-The DAW illustrations in the following workflow description have been taken from Adobe Audition CC, 10.1.1.11
+The Digital Audio Workstation illustrations in the following workflow description have been taken from Adobe Audition CC, 10.1.1.11

 ### Workflow